LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 > 7507a1d4e430        object-detect:latest   "tensorflow_model_se…"   15 seconds ago      Up 14 seconds                           object-detect
 ```

 Now that Tensorflow Serving is working correctly we can start detecting some objects!
-We can use Tensorflow Detection API with Tensorflow Serving or YoloV3.
+You can use Tensorflow Detection API with Tensorflow Serving or YoloV3.

 ### Detecting Objects